-Th ree Months En ded Cha ange January 27, 2013 October 28, 2012 January 29, 2012 Q1 2013 over Q4 2012 Q1 2013 over Q1 2012 (In millions) Restructuring and asset impairments, net \$ 9 \$ 13 24 \$ \$ (115) \$ 9
+Th ree Months End ed Cha ange 9 ix Mon ths Eı nded Change April 28 2013 , January 27, 2013 A April 29, 2012 Q2 2013 over Q1 2013 Q2 2013 over Q2 2012 April 201 1 April 29, 2012 YTD Q2 20 over YTD Q2 20 (In ı millions) Restructuring and asset impairments, net \$ 10 \$ 9 \$ \$ 1 \$ 10 0 \$ 19 \$ \$ 19

 On October 3, 2012, Applied announced a restructuring plan (the 2012 Global Restructuring Plan) to realign its global workforce and enhance its ability to invest for growth.
 Under this plan, Applied implemented a voluntary retirement program and other workforce reduction actions that are expected to affect approximately 900 to 1,300 positions, or 6 percent to 9 percent of its global workforce.
-Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$110 million discussed below), which is below the original estimate of \$180 million to \$230 million.
+Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$114 million discussed below), which is below the original estimate of \$180 million to \$230 million.
 The change in the estimate is primarily due to lower relative participation in the voluntary retirement program and a reduced estimate of the final cost of benefits.
 The change in the range of estimated pre-tax restructuring costs of this plan did not have an effect on the restructuring charges recognized to date.
 The Company expects annual savings and headcount reductions to be within the ranges originally provided.

-During the first quarter of fiscal 2013, Applied recognized \$4 million of employee-related costs in connection with the 2012 Global Restructuring Plan due primarily to accelerated vesting of certain stock awards as part of the voluntary retirement program.
+During the second quarter and first half of fiscal 2013, Applied recognized \$4 million and \$8 million of employee-related costs in connection with the 2012 Global Restructuring Plan, respectively.
 These costs were not allocated to the segments.
-During the fourth quarter of fiscal 2012, severance and other termination benefits of \$106 million was recognized related to this plan.
-As of January 27, 2013, severance and other termination benefits of \$110 million have been incurred since the inception of this plan.
+As of April 28, 2013, severance and other termination benefits of \$114 million have been incurred since the inception of this plan.

 On May 10, 2012, Applied announced a plan (the 2012 EES Restructuring Plan) to restructure its Energy and Environmental Solutions segment in light of challenging industry conditions affecting the solar photovoltaic and light-emitting diode (LED) equipment markets.
-As of January 27, 2013, as part of the 2012 EES Restructuring Plan, Applied was in the process of relocating certain manufacturing, business operations and customer support functions of its precision wafering systems business, and had ceased LED development activities.
-During the first quarter of fiscal 2013, Applied incurred asset impairment charges of \$3 million related to this plan.
-During the fourth quarter of fiscal 2012, restructuring and asset impairment charges of \$12 million were recognized related to this plan.
-As of January 27, 2013, total costs incurred in implementing this plan totaled \$64 million, of which \$13 million were inventory-related charges.
+As of April 28, 2013, as part of the 2012 EES Restructuring Plan, Applied was in the process of relocating certain manufacturing, business operations and customer support functions of its precision wafering systems business, and had ceased LED development activities.
+As the Energy and Environmental Solutions segment continues to consolidate infrastructure and reduce its operating expenses, Applied expects approximately 150 additional positions to be impacted globally.
+No changes in the estimated pre-tax cost of the implementation of this plan are anticipated.
+During the second quarter and first half of fiscal 2013, Applied recognized \$6 million and \$9 million of restructuring and asset impairment charges in connection with this plan, which were reported in the Energy and Environmental Solutions segment.
+As of April 28, 2013, total costs incurred in implementing this plan totaled \$70 million, of which \$13 million were inventory-related charges.

-Also, during the first quarter of fiscal 2013 and prior quarter, Applied incurred severance costs of \$2 million and \$6 million, respectively, associated with the integration of Varian.
+Also, during the second quarter and first half of fiscal 2013, Applied incurred severance costs of \$2 million associated with the integration of Varian.